Find out how to save on home insurance premiums in Fort Lauderdale.

 It’s no surprise that the city famous for its beaches and water sports and that holds the International Swimming Hall of Fame finds itself in high waters often.
 The barrage of hurricanes, tropical storms, and flooding can make finding affordable homeowners insurance in Fort Lauderdale a little challenging.

-There is no cookie-cutter approach to homeowners insurance.
-Personal quotes consider the exact location of your home, your claims history, and the many qualities your home, including size, age, and construction type.
+But there’s no cookie-cutter approach to homeowners insurance.
+Personal quotes consider the exact location of your home, your claims history, and the many qualities of your home, including size, age, and construction type.

 Your home insurance policy is more than just coverage for your actual home.
 When buying homeowners insurance in Fort Lauderdale, Florida, make sure you have coverage for:

 You may have coverage needs beyond these basics.
-For help customizing your policy, chat with a Kin representative.
+For help customizing your policy, call 855-717-0022 to chat with a Kin representative.

 Fort Lauderdale home insurance policies cover standard perils, such as fire, theft, and water damage caused by burst pipes.
 It’s important to have reliable homeowners insurance in Fort Lauderdale because it has one of the highest crime rates in the country.
 Additionally, homeowners should understand how their policy addresses natural disasters like hurricanes, floods, and sinkholes.

 More tropical storms and hurricanes hit Florida than any other state, and Fort Lauderdale’s location in the southeast part of the state makes it a prime target for damage.
 Fort Lauderdale has been hit directly or nearly directly by the eye of Hurricanes Andrew, Wilma, and Katrina, to name a few.
-More recently, Hurricane Irma devastated the area as a Category 3 storm with winds exceeding 110 miles per hour.
+More recently, Hurricane Ian devastated the area as a Category 4 storm with winds exceeding 162 miles per hour.

-Hurricane insurance pays for claims resulting from the high winds of the storm, such as when a hurricane rips the roof off a home or debris breaks its windows.
-Kin policies include hurricane insurance – all you need to do is choose the hurricane deductible (a $500 flat fee or 2 percent, 5 percent, or 10 percent of the home’s replacement cost).
+Hurricane home insurance pays for claims resulting from the high winds of the storm, such as when a hurricane rips the roof off a home or debris breaks its windows.
+Kin policies include hurricane insurance – all you need to do is choose the hurricane deductible (a $500 flat fee or 1%, 2%, 3%, 5 %, or 10% of your home’s replacement cost).

 According to the city of Fort Lauderdale, the majority of residents live in or close to a Special Flood Hazard Area (SFHA), creating high risk of flooding from heaving rains or storm surges.
 Remember that hurricane insurance won’t cover storm surges or rises in ground water during a hurricane.
 Only flood insurance does that.